Am I committing to anything by filling out the enrollment form?

 No. One membership fee covers the entire family.

-If I want to sign up as a non-member at first, can I switch it to a membership for the second or third terms?
+If I want to sign up as a part-time member at first, can I switch it to a full-time membership for the second semester?
 Or vice versa?

-Is the membership or individual class fee (as listed) the only expense to the co-op?
+Is the membership fee the only expense to the co-op?

 Some classes may have additional material fees (e.g., art).
-These fees will be listed on the class description.
+These fees are usually $5-10, and will be listed on the class description.

 Do I have to do volunteer four hours per child, or per family?